Fixing Fashion’s Sustainability Problems

-Staggeringly, over 43 million tonnes of chemicals are used in textile production each year, ranging from the pesticides needed to grow cotton to the micro metals found in colour dyes.
+Staggeringly, over 43 million tons of chemicals are used in textile production each year, ranging from the pesticides needed to grow cotton to the micro metals found in color dyes.
 Around 20% of water pollution in Asian countries is attributed to fashion and clothing production, with problems particularly bad in China, Pakistan and India.

 Threads and Trims